 Garmin Forerunner 245 vs. Vivoactive 4: What's the difference?

-When you take a step back and perform a side-by-side comparison of these two smartwatches, you'll notice a few physical differences.
-The Forerunner 245 has a total of five physical buttons, three on the left side and two on the right side.
-All navigating will be done via these buttons since it doesn't have a touchscreen like the Vivoactive 4 does.
+When you take a step back and perform a side-by-side comparison of these two Garmin smartwatches, you'll immediately notice a few physical differences.
+The Forerunner 245 has a total of five physical buttons.
+There are three buttons on the left side and two on the right side.
+All navigating will be done via these buttons since it doesn't have a touchscreen like the Vivoactive 4.

 The Vivoactive 4, on the other hand, has two buttons on the right side of the watch for accessing menus.
-This will be an adjustment for some users, but the touchscreen is intuitive and won't take long to learn.
-The only other physical difference that's noticeable is the sleek stainless steel bezel that comes with this model.
+This will be an adjustment for some users, but you can also rely on the intuitive touchscreen for seamless navigation.
+Additionally, it comes in two case sizes: 45mm or 40mm, otherwise known as the Garmin Vivoactive 4 and 4S, respectively.
+The only other physical difference between these two watches is that the Garmin Vivoactive 4 has a sleek stainless steel bezel that comes with this model.

 |Forerunner 245||Vivoactive 4|

 |Dimensions||42.3 x 42.3 x 12.2mm||45.1 x 45.1 x 12.8mm